 This Perennial Hibiscus (Rose Mallow) will bloom for most of the month of August into September with little to no maintenance.

 I’ve been collecting tropical hibiscus ever since I met the wonderful growers at Costa Farms in 2008.
-My collection has grown and I’m able to keep these southern growers over winter in my sun room and small home greenhouse here in Ohio.
+My collection has grown and I’m able to keep these southern growers overwinter in my sunroom, greenhouse, and let my dome here in NW Ohio.
 The blooms on these tropicals provide instant beauty and were blooming with my tulips in early spring.
 These plants like to be fed so be sure to give them lots of love to continue blooms.

 Rose Of Sharon ( Bush Hibiscus )

 Hibiscus syriacus is a species of flowering plant in the mallow family, Malvaceae.
 It is native to south-central and southeast China.
 The Rose of Sharon shrub was the first bush I added to my home in 1993.
 The shrub reminds me of growing up in the city as a child.
-My parents had a Rose of Sharon my parents had planted in the front yard of the home where I grew up.
-Today I have many different varieties of the Rose of Sharon including a few that will not begin blooming until later in August all the way into the hard frost here in Ohio.
-Below I have featured my doubling Rose of Sharon that has been blooming since the Middle of July.
-The only thing I have to do to these hibiscus is to provide a growing space with lots of sunshine and add a nice dressing of compost mulch in the spring.
+My parents had a Rose of Sharon that bloomed white right off the front porch.
+Today I have many different varieties of the Rose of Sharon including a few that begin blooming in late August.
+Below you will find my doubling Rose of Sharon that begins blooming in late July.
+The only thing I have to do to this hibiscus is to provide a growing space with lots of sunshine and add a nice dressing of compost mulch in the spring.

-The images above shows my Rose of Sharons that are blooming right now in my garden.
-A few are still just forming buds for a late summer bloom.
-The beetles are attaching …. so be on the look out and follow @rescue for beetle deterrent advice.
 I hope this post inspires you to check out the Hibiscus available for you at your local garden center.
 There is a hibiscus that will suit your blooming preference so I hope you will check them out and try one of each if you have the space.